Mock the Week: Controversy and criticism

-Official merchandise
+Merchandise

+DVDs

-A DVD, Mock the Week: Too Hot for TV was released on 26 November 2007.
-It contains almost three hours of material, including three extended episodes from series five, containing scenes that were considered too rude for broadcast.
-The three extended episodes are entitled, 'Putin, Henman & Konnie Huq', 'Nuts, Pies and Nim Nim Nim' and 'Money, Sex and The Lib Dems'.
+On 26 November 2007, the show's first DVD, Mock the Week: Too Hot for TV, was released by Spirit Entertainment.
+It contains a DVD-exclusive compilation feature containing unseen footage, in addition to three extended episodes from series five, containing scenes that were considered too rude for broadcast.
+The three extended episodes are entitled "Putin, Henman & Konnie Huq", "Nuts, Pies and Nim Nim Nim", and "Money, Sex and The Lib Dems".

-Mock the Week: Too Hot for TV 2 was released on 9 November 2009.
-Again, the DVD contains the main 'Too Hot For TV' feature with a compilation of unseen footage, plus three extended episodes from the series archives titled, 'The Anal Lube Show', 'The Leg Show' and 'The Hedgehog Show'.
+On 9 November 2009, Mock the Week: Too Hot for TV 2 was released, once again by Sprit Entertainment.
+Again, the DVD contains the main "Too Hot For TV" feature with a compilation of unseen footage, plus three extended episodes from the series archives titled "The Anal Lube Show", "The Leg Show" and "The Hedgehog Show".
 The extended episodes have a total of more than 40 minutes of unseen material.
 Audio CD versions of both DVDs are available.

-Mock the Week: Too Hot for TV 3 was released on 8 November 2010.
-Like the previous two, this DVD features an hour-long smut reel and three extended episodes titled 'The Elves and Testicles Show', 'The Prisons and Other Dodgy Stuff Show', and 'The Johnny Blowjob and Bird Flu Show'.
+On 8 November 2010, Mock the Week: Too Hot for TV 3 was released, once more by Spirit.
+Like the previous two, this DVD features an hour-long smut reel and three extended episodes titled "The Elves and Testicles Show", "The Prisons and Other Dodgy Stuff Show", and "The Johnny Blowjob and Bird Flu Show".

+Books

-Boxtree published seven original tie-in books between 2008 and 2014, plus one which compiled the best of the first two books.
+Boxtree published seven original tie-in books between 2008 and 2014, plus one that compiled the best of the first two books.